Al-Azhar Park: Revitalization of Darb-Al-Ahmar

 The uncovering of the Ayyubid wall shed the light on the neighboring area of Darb al-Ahmar.
 The population of the area, one of the poorest in Cairo, was lacking adequate sanitation and rubbish-collection services due to their adjacent location to the old city dumpster.
 But that was just the problem at the surface; Darb al-Ahmar was suffering from deficits and troubles on several levels.
 Lack of education, sanitation, and hygiene, insalubrious living conditions and extreme poverty were some of the deeper problems.
 With the new improvement brought to the area by the park, the neighborhood of Darb al-Ahmar was now in the prominent danger of gentrification causing the dislocation of its inhabitants by new luxury projects.
 The area also comprised over 60 historical monuments under great distress.

 As the AKDC foundation lacked funding to encompass this new chapter of the project, the Agha Khan proved once again of agility and commitment to his promise.
 New foundations providing supplemental funding (such as Egyptian-Swiss Development Fund and Ford Foundation) were approached to start an invigoration program of the area of Darb al-Ahmar and continue the flux of the program.

-The rehabilitation program affected the area on two levels: On one hand the physical aspect, accordingly endangered historical monuments were rehabilitated and restored:
+The rehabilitation program affected the area on two levels: physical and non-physical.

+On one hand the physical aspect, accordingly endangered historical monuments were rehabilitated and restored:

 "We rebuilt the minaret of the mosque and madrasa of Umm al-Sultan Shaaban based on research and studies on the previous minaret, which collapsed during an earthquake.
 We rebuilt it in order to show people what it looked like, in order to re-create the past, which might be lost forever otherwise. [...]
 We not only restore monuments, but we also aim to make them functional and beneficial for the users."

 The project started mainly with three buildings: Khayerbek Complex (Mamluk and Ottoman monument), the Darb Shoghlan School restored to be used as the headquarters for the community development company and Umm Al-Sultan Shaaban Complex.
 Later it extended to encompass more buildings and public spaces.